Unstable algebras over an operad II: Abstract

 \section{Abstract}

-We introduce a notion of unstable algebra over an operad.
+We introduce a notion of unstable algebra over an operad in general characteristic.
 We show that the unstable algebra freely generated by an unstable module is itself a free algebra under suitable conditions.
-This arises as a particular case of a result on graded algebras endowed with a Frobenius map.
-We use our result to obtain a new construction of the unstable modules studied by Carlsson and Brown--Gitler which takes into account their internal product.
-Finally, we generalise results due to Campbell--Selick and Duflot--Kuhn--Winstead, which deal with twisted actions on unstable algebras.
+We introduce a family of ‘$q$-level' operads which allows us to identify unstable modules studied by Brown--Gitler, Miller and Carlsson to free unstable $q$-level algebras.